Contributing to the RxPlayer

 npm run certificate

 You can then run the same demo script defined previously.
-The full demo will now serve HTTPS through the port 8443 and the standalone demo through the port 8444.
-Both still serve HTTP on the same ports than before.
+The demo will now serve HTTPS through the port 8443 (and through HTTP through the usual port).

 Note that such self-signed certificates are usually (rightfully) considered suspicious by web browsers.
 As such, you might first encounter a warning screen when going to one of the demo pages in HTTPS.
 In most browsers, you can however safely ignore that warning.